 (Trans: I bow to Thee Lord Ganesha)

-Pune being the birthplace of Ganesh Festival, now celebrated all over India, has it’s own share of rich history.
-There are a few old Ganapati establishments that hold importance over others during the immersion ceremony.
-Before listing down the 5 revered Ganpati of Pune, let us dig down deep into the history.
+Pune being the birthplace of the Ganesh Festival, now celebrated all over India, has its share of rich history.
+A few old Ganapati establishments hold importance over others during the immersion ceremony.
+A couple of years ago, due to the Corona Virus Pandemic, every Mandal was taking utmost care and following the safety guidelines.
+Public gatherings were being avoided and social distancing was being practiced wherever needed.
+But since the Covid lockdown has ended, Pune is ready to celebrate Ganesh Utsav with great triumph once again.
+Before listing down the 5 Manache Ganpati of Pune, let us dig deep into the history.

-Ganesh Utsav, however was confined to the homes of the people and palaces of Maharajas since the days of Chhatrapati Shivaji Maharaj until Lokmanya Bal Gangadhar Tilak, initiated the concept of “Sarvajanik Ganeshotsav” and mobilized people through public Ganesh Festival.
+Ganesh Utsav or Ganpati Festival, however, was confined to the homes of the people and palaces of Maharajas since the days of Chhatrapati Shivaji Maharaj until Lokmanya Bal Gangadhar Tilak, initiated the concept of “Sarvajanik Ganeshotsav” and mobilized people through public Ganesh Festival.
 His motive was to unite people and strengthen the patriotic fervor in Indians.
 As a result, Hindus came together for the festival which became a source of political awakening against the British regime.
+From that day till today, this festival has been celebrated across India with great zeal and enthusiasm.
+Our beloved lord Ganesha idols are brought home and in Sarvajanik Ganpati Mandals (Public community groups) with a procession called the ‘Miravnuk’.
+A band of drummers called ‘Dhol Tasha Pathak‘ accompanies the miravnuk until the idol is established in the respective pandal.

-The city has the five Manache Ganpati – The respected and honored Ganpati idols at different places.
-Let us know each of these five Manache Ganpati in Pune.
+The city has the five Manache Ganpati – The respected and honored Ganpati idols in places in Pune.

 The immersion process at the end of the 10th day is led by Shri Kasba Ganpati.
 Only after the idols from this mandal are immersed can the other mandals begin theirs.
-The Mayor along with the Commissioner of Pune offer prayers and then kick start one of the best going away party in Pune.
+The Mayor along with the Commissioner of Pune offers prayers and then kick-starts one of the best Visarjan Mirawnuks in Pune.

-Though the temple was built in 15th century, the statue of Goddess Durga is still intact.
-The Ganesh Idol was being established in the temple itself until the year 2000.
-Since 2000, a separate pendal is put before the temple and the idol is established in dome made of silver.
+Though the temple was built in the 15th century, the statue of Goddess Durga is still intact.
+The Ganesh Idol was established in the temple itself until the year 2000.
+Since 2000, a separate pandal is put before the temple and the idol is established in a dome made of silver.

 Guruji Talim is the 3rd respected Ganapati in Pune.
 It was first established in 1887 by two Hindu & Muslim families of Bhiku Shinde and Ustaad Nalban.
 This is the reason why Guruji Talim symbolizes Hindu-Muslim unity in Pune.